Cost anomalies

 DoiT Cloud cost anomaly detection offers end-to-end monitoring of spikes in your Google Cloud, Amazon Web Services, and Microsoft Azure costs across your projects and services.

 Billing records that don't align with your anticipated spending behavior are identified as potential anomalies.
-You can also get insights into which resources are causing the anomalies and take corrective actions if necessary.
+The DoiT console also provides insights into which resources are causing the anomalies and helps you take corrective actions if necessary.

 Before you begin

 The data analysis begins as soon as you sign up.
-However, for anomaly detection to work properly, we need at least 14 days of reference data in a specific project.
+However, for anomaly detection to work properly, a sufficient number of historical data points are required.
+We set a minimum threshold of 14 days of data to allow the machine learning model to establish a reliable pattern for normal range.

-In case anomaly detection is critical to your operation, we recommend that you wait this 14-day period out before making significant changes to your cloud spending.
+In case anomaly detection is critical to your operation, we recommend waiting this 14-day period out before you make significant changes to your cloud spending.
+No spend will be classified as anomalies during the first 14 days.

 Required permissions